 Advance Clinical and Translational Research (Advance-CTR) is a partnership between Brown, URI, CNE, Lifespan, VA Medical Center and the RIQI to support and educate clinical and translational researchers in Rhode Island.
 Advance-CTR offers research services, resources, and training in biomedical informatics, research design, epidemiology, biostatistics, and clinical research to Rhode Island-based clinical and translational research faculty.
 Click here to request a service.

-For information on research training and workshops, see CONFLICTS OF INTEREST IN RESEARCH donna.kaplan@lifespan.org
+For information on research training and workshops, see CONFLICTS OF INTEREST IN RESEARCH

-Pediatrics investigators with a perceived Conflict Of Interest should first discuss with Donna Kaplan at
+Pediatrics investigators with a perceived Conflict of Interest should first discuss with Departmental Research